ImperialCollegeLondon/RSEBlog/docs/posts/20241031_design_patterns_2024.md

 ![Application of the Strategy Pattern for the pricing European call and put options.
 The rendered result should look similar to this figure.](images/design_patterns/option_pricing_using_strategy_pattern.png)

-As you can see, the concrete strategies that the *Strategy Pattern* demands us to implement are the pricing equations for both, the European put and European call option.
+As you can see, the concrete strategies that the *Strategy Pattern* demands us to implement are the pricing equations for both the European put and European call option.
 The dataclass `BlackScholesOption()` only delivers a promise to implement these pricing equations, however the concrete strategies are the ones that deliver them.
-We now have a clear plan of how our program should look like, we can start coding it up.
+We now have a clear plan of how our program should look, we can start coding it up.
 Planning software like this may be very different from just coding spontaneously with less preparation, however we now know exactly what parts the software needs to consist of and how they interact.

 ### Python code